 Some time ago a friend of mine asked me ‘why do you live in Slough?
 You’re so intelligent, you could live anywhere in the world.
 Why do you live in Slough?’

-The question intrigued me as I had never thought about it before, and it provoked me to go out with my camera and notebook to see if I could find an answer.
+The question intrigued me as I had never thought about it before.
+It provoked me to go out with my camera and notebook to see if I could find an answer.
 This was my first challenge.

-The website was the result of a different conversation this time with my brother, also a keen photographer, who said ‘is it possible to send a postcard from Slough?’
+The website was the result of a different conversation this time with my brother, like me a keen photographer, who said ‘is it possible to send a postcard from Slough?’

 I replied ‘of course not, it’s not a tourist town.’
 After a little thought I continued ‘Perhaps the question is could you take postcard photos of Slough?’

-I combined the two challenges and the concept of the website itself was born.
+I combined the two challenges and the concept of the website was born.

 Postcards from Slough

 I tried to build the website on certain principals.
-The photographs were to be original if possible and in the style of Postcards.... as the website grew I found I had to compromise and where I couldn’t provide all of the photographs so I would create illustrations rather than have pages of just text.
-A further compromise came when I decided that some photographs from the internet and other sources would enhance the text.
+The photographs were to be original, preferably by me and in the style of sun aalwaays shines postcards.
+As the website grew I found I had to compromise and where I couldn’t provide photographs of aircraft or cars etc, I would create illustrations rather than have pages of just text.
+A further compromise came when I decided that some photographs from the internet would enhance the website.

-The majority of the photographs are by me.
+The vast majority of the photographs were taken by me.
 Those from other sources are credited to the photographer or proprietor.
-Some of the photographs such as some within the Sir William Herschel page have had special effects applied for artistic purposes.
 For the photography, I had to make many field trips not only around Slough but also to museums and other places beyond the town by car, bike or on foot.